-Given the robustly enhanced neuronal responses to naturalistic textures that we observed in unit responses recorded from V2, we decided to look for evidence of similar responses in human visual cortex, using the technique of blood-oxygen-level-dependent functional magnetic resonance imaging (BOLD fMRI) (Freeman et al. 2013b).
-We measured responses in three subjects to an alternating sequence of spectrally matched control stimuli and naturalistic textures (Fig. 4A), presented in an annular region surrounding the fixation target.
-We render the responses on a flattened map of the posterior pole of the cortex in a representative subject; the marked borders between visual areas were established in earlier topographic mapping studies using standard techniques (Wandell et al. 2007; Gardner et al. 2008).
+Given the robustly enhanced neuronal responses to naturalistic textures that we observed in unit responses recorded from V2, we decided to look for evidence of similar responses in human visual cortex, using the technique of BOLD fMRI (Freeman et al., 2013b).
+We measured responses in three subjects to an alternating sequence of spectrally-matched control stimuli and naturalistic textures (Fig 4a), presented in an annular region surrounding the fixation target.
+We render the responses on a flattened map of the posterior pole of the cortex in a representative subject; the marked borders between visual areas were established in earlier topographic mapping studies using standard techniques (Wandell et al 2007; Gardner et al., 2008).
 The alternation of naturalistic and noise stimuli notably failed to modulate the BOLD signal in V1, but in V2 and adjacent areas, the response was robust and reliable.
-This is entirely consistent with our measurements of neuronal responses in macaque V1 and V2 (Freeman et al. 2013a), as well as the perceptual discrimination of images with statistics matched over regions the size of V2 receptive fields (Freeman and Simoncelli 2011).
+This is entirely consistent with our measurements of neuronal responses in macaque V1 and V2 (Freeman et al., 2013a).

+Figure 4.
+Responses of human visual cortex to natural images, naturalistic textures, and spectrallymatched noise controls.
+Flattened maps of the posterior pole of the right hemisphere of a representative observer showing modulation of BOLD fMRI responses to alternating sequences of stimuli in a block design whose time course is schematically diagrammed at the bottom: briefly presented repeated stimuli (200 ms on, 200 ms off) were presented in 9 s blocks, alternating between the conditions being compared.
+Area boundaries are derived from a separate topographic mapping experiment.
+In each panel, the pseudocolor scale represents the coherence of the BOLD response component synchronized with the time course of the stimulus exchange. a.
+Alternation between naturalistic textures and spectrally matched noise controls. b.
+Alternation between natural images and spectrally matched noise controls. c.
+Alternation between natural images and naturalistic textures.
+From Freeman et al. (2013b).
 The broad view of the brain given by functional imaging allowed us also to explore the way in which image representation begins to move beyond the representation of the kind of naturalistic image statistics that are effective in driving V2; in particular, we have begun to ask whether further elaborations of the cascade of visual processing leads downstream areas to respond differentially not only to images with naturalistic statistics, but also to natural images themselves.
 Physiological measurements of unit responses in macaque extrastriate areas V4 and IT by Rust and DiCarlo (2010) suggest this possibility, showing that units there respond better to photographs of natural scenes than to scrambled photographs made to match the statistics of the texture model.
-Using the same block design, we compared fMRI activation in human visual cortex to natural images with those to spectrally matched noise (Fig. 4B), and we also compared activation by natural images and naturalistic textures derived from those images (Fig. 4C) (Freeman et al. 2013b).
-Although response modulation in V2 and V3 was similar for the exchange of natural images with noise, response modulation in areas anterior to V3 was stronger than when naturalistic textures were exchanged with noise (Fig. 4B).
+Using the same block design, we compared fMRI activation in human visual cortex to natural images with those to spectrally matched noise (Fig 4b), and also compared activation by natural images and naturalistic textures derived from those images (Fig. 4c)(Freeman et al., 2013b).
+While response modulation in V2 and V3 was similar for the exchange of natural images with noise, response modulation in areas anterior to V3 was stronger than when naturalistic textures were exchanged with noise (Fig. 4b).
 As one might then expect, the exchange of natural images for naturalistic textures evoked little response in early areas (V1-V3), but strongly activated anterior areas (V4 and other downstream areas).
-In aggregate, these preliminary measurements suggest that areas downstream from V2 and V3 continue the process of elaboration begun in V2, and effect at least part of the job of transforming representations of the stat-
+In aggregate, these preliminary measurements suggest that areas downstream of V2 and V3 continue the process of elaboration begun in V2, and effect at least part of the job of transforming representations of the statistical features of images into representations of the particular features of objects and scenes that are found in the visual areas of the inferior temporal lobe (DiCarlo et al., 2012)